-As I said at the beginning, I wish to connect with as many creatives, digital artists and entrepreneurs I possibly can.
-So if you live there, or know someone who lives there. and would like to meet and discuss, I’ll be more than happy to hear your stories and learn about your culture and what drives you.
+As I said at the beginning, I wish to connect with as many creatives, digital artists and entrepreneurs as I possibly can.
+So if you live there or know someone who lives there, and would like to meet, I’ll be more than happy to hear your stories and learn about your culture and what drives you.

 Get in touch!